maurakrandall/maurakrandall.github.io/MAIN_README.md

 # AI on Our Teams
-**Production-ready apps demonstrating human-AI collaboration**
+**Production-ready apps demonstrating human–AI collaboration**

-Where AI is a visible teammate, not an invisible tool.
+Where AI is a **visible participant in the system**, not an invisible layer behind it.

 ---

 ## 🎯 The Vision

-Most AI tools hide their intelligence behind the scenes.
-You click a button, magic happens, you get results.
-But real teamwork isn't magic — it's communication, context, and collaboration.
+Most AI tools hide intelligence behind the scenes.
+You click a button, something happens, and results appear.

-These apps show what's possible when we treat AI as a **visible teammate** instead of an invisible tool.
-Every app was built collaboratively by "The Triad":
+But real teamwork isn’t magic — it’s **shared context, explicit roles, clear handoffs, and collaboration over time**.

+These apps show what’s possible when AI is **designed into the collaboration itself** — visible, named, and structured — rather than abstracted away as “smart automation.”

+Every app was built through a multi-mind collaboration known as **The Triad**:
-- **Maura:** Product vision, UX design, strategic decisions
+- **Maura:** Product vision, UX design, judgment, and final decisions
-- **CP (ChatGPT):** Creative spark, rapid prototyping, technical iteration
+- **CP (ChatGPT):** Rapid exploration, prototyping, and creative iteration
-- **Soph (Claude):** Synthesis, documentation, strategic thinking
+- **Soph (Claude):** Synthesis, documentation, and pattern-level thinking

-The result: 8 production apps that teams actually use, built through genuine human-AI collaboration.
+The result: **8 production-ready apps teams actually use**, built inside real working constraints — not demos, not theory.

 ---

 ## 📚 App Categories

 ### [Connection Tools](https://maurakrandall.github.io/connection-tools/) (4 apps)
-Quick team health checks and daily connection rituals.
+Quick team health checks and lightweight connection rituals.

 **When to use:** Daily standups, temperature checks, trust building, pre-meeting warm-ups

 **Apps:**
-- **Temp Check:** Quick team temperature reading
+- **Temp Check:** Quick team temperature read
 - **Daily Drop:** Async standup replacement
 - **Warm-Up:** Pre-meeting connection builder
 - **Trust Check:** Team trust assessment